Iacaruso-lab/Coliseum/README.md

 - Connect the board with the "georgeous STM32 programmer" (ST-LINK USB) cable.
 - Connect the "georgeous STM32 programmer" to your computer using a mini USB cable.
 - It will appear as a removable flash drive (e.g., NODE_Fxxx or Nucelo).
 - Simply drag and drop  ["Colliseum_adjustablelight.NUCLEO_F411RE.bin"](https://github.com/Iacaruso-lab/Coliseum/blob/main/FirmWare/Colliseum_adjustablelight.NUCLEO_F411RE.bin) file onto the drive.
-The status LED will blink and rapidly flash your board.
+- The status LED will blink on your "georgeous STM32 programmer" board and rapidly flash.